chenggyf/chenggyf.github.io/_portfolio/mHealth.md

 Only one participant was unable to use the custom setting tool, but half were confused during the process:

 *“So does it share now or later?
 I feel like it needs checkboxes.”
+P8*

-P8* *“I don’t understand what happens when I press these; am I immediately sharing when I select them?”
+*“I don’t understand what happens when I press these; am I immediately sharing when I select them?”
 P9*

+In addition, participants highlighted several problem areas in time restriction section, highlighting the need for better terminology and feedback.
+Testing also provided preliminary support for the efficacy of several designs: Switching between users, using the text search to find providers, and using the preset options were easily utilized by all users in this iteration.